cosmicjs/vue-garage-sale/article/article.md

 <img src="./images/post_details_desktop.png" width="50%" alt="Post details page - desktop version" style="display: block; margin-left: auto; margin-right: auto;">

 As you can see, the post details page on the desktop is only taking half width.
-I also included navigarion arrows (left, right, top, bottom) since there is no swipe capabilities on the desktop version.
+I also included navigation arrows (left, right, top, bottom) since there is no swipe capabilities on the desktop version.
 All of that logic, can implementing with Vuetify and Vue fairly easily.

-One more thing is worth mentioning is that the post images resulotion will change based on screen size.
+One more thing is worth mentioning is that the post images resolution will change based on screen size.
 So for each image there are three resolutions xm, sm, and md.
 And there is logic to show the appropriate image based on the screen size.
 Let's see ho did we acheive that.

 First all post images need to be optimized for PWA, and produce three files for each image.
-For instace if a post has an image named `adidas-yeezy-color-fashion-1280064.jpg` then we will need to produce three version of this image as below:
+For instance if a post has an image named `adidas-yeezy-color-fashion-1280064.jpg` then we will need to produce three version of this image as below:

 * adidas-yeezy-color-fashion-1280064-xs_1x.jpg
 * adidas-yeezy-color-fashion-1280064-sm_1x.jpg
 * adidas-yeezy-color-fashion-1280064-md_1x.jpg

 There are many ways, applications, tools and websites that you can use to optimize images and automate the process.
 In the next section, I will explain more about this process and PWA optimization.
-However in this section, I just wated to show you how to conditionally change the UI, and display different images based on screen size
+However in this section, I just wanted to show you how to conditionally change the UI, and display different images based on screen size

 ```